A landing theorem for entire functions with bounded post-singular sets: Hairs and filaments

-Observe that we now have two apparently different definitions of periodic hairs, namely Definition~\ref{defn:periodichair}, and the case of a periodic dreadlock (i.e., a dreadlock $G_{\s}$ at a periodic address~$\s$) that is a hair.
+Observe that we now have two apparently different definitions of periodic hairs, namely Definition~\ref{defn:periodichair}, and the case of a periodic filament (i.e., a filament $G_{\s}$ at a periodic address~$\s$) that is a hair.
 We conclude the section by showing that the two coincide.

-\begin{prop}[Periodic hairs] Every periodic hair in the sense of Definition~\ref{defn:periodichair} is a periodic dreadlock, and this dreadlock is a hair in the sense of Definition~\ref{defn:hair}.
-Conversely, any periodic dreadlock that is a hair has a parameterisation as a periodic hair in the sense of Definition~\ref{defn:periodichair}. \end{prop} \begin{proof} Suppose that $\gamma$ is a periodic hair, say of period $p$.
+\begin{prop}[Periodic hairs] Every periodic hair in the sense of Definition~\ref{defn:periodichair} is a periodic filament, and this filament is a hair in the sense of Definition~\ref{defn:hair}.
+Conversely, any periodic filament that is a hair has a parameterisation as a periodic hair in the sense of Definition~\ref{defn:periodichair}. \end{prop} \begin{proof} Suppose that $\gamma$ is a periodic hair.
 Then, for every $t\in\R$, the iterates $f^n$ tend to infinity uniformly on $\gamma\bigl([t,\infty)\bigr)$.
-Hence, by Lemma~\ref{lem:uniformcomponents}, $\gamma$ is contained in a dreadlock $G_{\s}$, whose address $\s$ is necessarily periodic.
-Let us show that $G_\s\subset\gamma$ and hence that $G_\s=\gamma$ is a hair in the sense of definition~\ref{defn:periodichair}.
-Set
+Hence, by Lemma~\ref{lem:uniformcomponents}, $\gamma$ is contained in a filament $G_{\s}$, whose address $\s$ is necessarily periodic.
+Let $\mathcal{X}$ be as in Lemma~\ref{deflem:uniformlyescapingsetsarenested}.
+If $X\in\mathcal{X}$, then $f^n(X)\subset \gamma\bigl([0,\infty)\bigr)$ for sufficiently large $n$, and hence $X\subset \gamma\bigl([-n,\infty)\bigr)$.
+Thus we conclude that $\gamma = \mu_{\s}$.